 Yes.
 You will notice increased signage outlining health and safety instructions, as well as hand sanitizing stations throughout the Museum.
-The number of people in the galleries will be limited.
-Capacities will be clearly posted and our staff will help direct the flow of traffic.
+The number of people in the galleries is limited.
+Capacities are clearly posted and our staff will help direct the flow of traffic.

 Our basement and second-floor washrooms are closed.
 Visitors are asked to use our third-floor washrooms, which are individual stalls with doors.
-This will allow for better social distancing and sanitation.
+This allows for better social distancing and sanitation.

-The Gardiner Shop will be accessible from 10 am – 5 pm by appointment only Tuesday and Wednesday, and without an appointment Thursday – Sunday.
+The Gardiner Shop is accessible without an appointment during Museum hours.
 Capacity will be limited to two (2) visitors at all times to maintain social distancing.

 Shop staff are sanitizing high touch objects, such as jewellery and PIN pads, after each use.
-Disposable gloves and masks will be available to all shoppers.
+Disposable gloves and masks are available to all shoppers.

 The basement is closed.